iamrehman16/FrontendMiniProjects/README.md

 A customized password generator that generates password of desired length and characters,symbols,numbers chosen by user.
 ### 33. Animated Countdown
 An animated and kinetic countdown that can be replayed as many times as user wants.
+## Good Cheap Fast
+Select parameters/quality of you project with predefined consatraints.

 ## Contributing